balancedbias/debiasingneuralrankers/README.md

     <td class="tg-baqh">-</td>
   </tr>
   <tr>
-    <td class="tg-0lax">Augmented Dataset <a href="https://github.com/biasaware/balanced-relevance-judgment-collection/blob/main/results/trec_runs/215_neutral_queries/bert_base_uncased_augmented_dataset_0.25.trec" target="_top"> (Run)</td>
+    <td class="tg-0lax">De-biased Dataset <a href="https://github.com/biasaware/balanced-relevance-judgment-collection/blob/main/results/trec_runs/215_neutral_queries/bert_base_uncased_augmented_dataset_0.25.trec" target="_top"> (Run)</td>
     <td class="tg-baqh">0.019</td>
     <td class="tg-baqh">34.48%</td>
     <td class="tg-baqh">0.011</td>
     <td class="tg-baqh">35.29%</td>
     <td class="tg-baqh">0.0057</td>
-    <td class="tg-baqh">5.00%</td>
+    <td class="tg-baqh">16.67%</td>
   </tr>
 </tbody>
 </table>

 We further compare our work with the state of the art method that proposes an adversarial approach to reduce bias in neural rankers, known as [ADVBERT](https://arxiv.org/pdf/2104.13640.pdf).
 As suggested in their paper, we adopt the BERT-tiny model and train it based on the adversarial method proposed by the authors over the original MS MARCO dataset.
-We additionally, train the same BERT-tiny model without adversarial training on the original MS MARCO dataset as well as our proposed augmented dataset.
+We additionally, train the same BERT-tiny model without adversarial training on the original MS MARCO dataset as well as our proposed de-biased dataset.
 In Table 5, we compare the retrieval effectiveness and proxy measures of bias based on ARaB for the three models and across two datasets.

-#### Table 5: Comparative Analysis between BERT-Tiny trained on the augmented dataset and ADVBERT Model
+#### Table 5: Comparative Analysis between BERT-Tiny trained on the de-biased dataset and ADVBERT Model
 <table class="tg">
 <thead>
   <tr>